All Series > Virtue & Vice > Part 4

 "But understand this: there will be terrifying times in the last days.
 People will be self-centered and lovers of money, proud, haughty, abusive, disobedient to their parents, ungrateful, irreligious, callous, implacable, slanderous, licentious, brutal, hating what is good, traitors, reckless, conceited, lovers of pleasure rather than lovers of God." — 2 Timothy 3:1-4 (NABRE)

 “Keep yourself in training for a godly life.
 Physical exercise has some value, but spiritual exercise is valuable in every way, because it promises life both for the present and for the future.
 This is a true saying, to be completely accepted and believed.
-We struggle and work hard, because we have placed our hope in the living God, who is the Savior of all and especially of those who believe.” — 1 Timothy 4:8-10 (GNTD)
+We struggle and work hard, because we have placed our hope in the living God, who is the Savior of all and especially of those who believe.” — 1 Timothy 4:8-10 (GNT)

 “If you love me, you will keep my commandments.” — John 14:15 (NABRE)